GoogleCloudPlatform/cloud-hackathons/hacks/iac-with-tf/README.md

 ### Description

 Create a new network through Terraform with a single subnet in a region that's close to you using the CIDR block `10.0.10.0/24`.
-Make sure that the project and the CIDR block are variables.
+Make sure that the project and the CIDR block are variables named `gcp_project` and `cidr_block`.

 ### Success Criteria